virtualhealthcitizen/postgresql-labs/01_basics/021_is_null.md

+# PostgreSQL `IS NULL` Operator

 **Summary**: This section discusses how to use the PostgreSQL `IS NULL` operator to check if a value is `NULL` or not.

 ## Introduction to the `NULL` and `IS NULL` operators

-In the database world `NULL` means missing information or not applicable.
+In the database world, `NULL` means missing information or not applicable.
 `NULL` is not a value, therefore you cannot compare it with any other values like numbers or strings.
 The comparison of `NULL` with a value will always result in `NULL`, which means an unknown result.